Pirates vs. Rockies Player Props Betting Odds

 Blackmon Stats

-- Charlie Blackmon has seven doubles, three home runs, 15 walks and 12 RBI (30 total hits).
+- Charlie Blackmon has 31 hits with eight doubles, three home runs, 15 walks and 12 RBI.

 Blackmon Recent Games